memfault/interrupt/_posts/2023-05-17-cpp-17-for-embedded.md

 This new library feature helps you to determine the L1 cache line size during compilation.
 With this feature, you will be able to align your structures, buffers, etc. according to the L1 cache line size.
-For me, this would be helpful when I was implementing a low-level, bare-metal DMA driver for an ARM Cortex-A9 core with C++11 where I had to manage the coherency between the cache and main-memory manually.
+For me, this would be helpful when I was implementing a low-level, bare-metal DMA driver for an ARM Cortex-A9 core with C++11 where I had to manage the coherency between the cache and main memory manually.
 If you would like to know further, please take a look at [this post](https://stackoverflow.com/questions/68949450/invalidating-a-specific-area-of-data-cache-without-flushing-its-content) of mine.

 Although this feature is quite powerful, it isn’t implemented in any versions of GCC until version 12, so it is highly possible that your current compiler doesn’t even support it.
 Check out the code below to have a better understanding.
 You may need this feature one day.